barnardrc/ziply-solver/README.md

 ### Solving
 - The board is simulated as a 2D array.
-- A depth-first search with backtracking finds the valid path through all checkpoints.
+- A solver will find the valid path through all checkpoints.
 - Grid coordinates are mapped back to pixel coordinates.
 - `pyautogui` interacts with the browser to draw the solution automatically.